 She practiced medicine with Médecins Sans Frontières (MSF) in Central America.
 She later moved to Mozambique and Ruanda with the UNO.
 She joined WHO as Director of the Department of Control, Prevention and Eradication of Infectious Diseases.
 Subsequently, in 2004, she was appointed President of the Spanish Food Safety Agency, moving to Madrid.]
 She returned to Geneva a few years later to continue her work at WHO, though now as Director of the Department of Public Health and Environment.
 In 2006, she was decorated by the French government with the National Order of Merit.

 Mauro Guillén Rodríguez

-Member of the Jury for the Princess of Asturias Award for Social Sciences since 2011 and of the Princess of Asturias Foundation’s Board of Trustees since 2015.
-He is Dean and Professor of Management Studies at the University of Cambridge Judge Business School and Professor Emeritus of Management and Sociology at the Wharton School of the University of Pennsylvania, where he was Director of the Joseph H. Lauder Institute of Management and International Studies for twelve years.
+Member of the Jury for the Princess of Asturias Award for Social Sciences since 2011 and of the Princess of Asturias Foundation’s Board of Trustees since 2015, he is a Full Professor of Management and Sociology at the Wharton School of the University of Pennsylvania and Vice-Dean of the MBA Program for Executives.
+Former Dean of the University of Cambridge Judge Business School.

 He earned a PhD in Sociology from Yale University and a PhD in Economics and Business Administration from the University of Oviedo.
 His research focuses on globalization, geopolitics, multinational companies, digital platforms and modernist architecture as an artistic movement.
 He is the author of a dozen books translated into seventeen languages.
 His online courses have attracted more than one hundred thousand participants.